Israel Anti-Boycott Act: Legislative history

-The bill was introduced by the identical House and Senate bills HR 1697 and S 720 on March 23, 2017 by Republican Representative Peter Roskam and Democratic Senator Benjamin Cardin respectively.
+The bill was introduced by the identical House and Senate bills H.R.
+1697 and S. 720 on March 23, 2017, by Republican Representative Peter Roskam and Democratic Senator Benjamin Cardin respectively.

 The purpose of the bill was to amend the Export Administration Act of 1979 and the Export-Import Bank Act of 1945 to bar US citizens from supporting boycotts against Israel, including its settlements.
 Violations would be subject to minimum civil penalty of $250,000 and a maximum criminal penalty of $1 million and 20 years in prison.

 The bill cited the United Nations Human Rights Council's (UNHRC) March 2016 resolution calling for the creation of a database of companies operating in the occupied Palestinian territories as an example of a boycott supposedly covered by the law.
 Anyone choosing to not buy from companies listed in the database could, according to the bill's critics, be in violation and risk facing penalties or even jail time.

-The House Foreign Affairs Committee passed an amended version of the bill on June 28, 2018 and on March 3, 2018, Cardin released an amended version in the Senate.
+The House Foreign Affairs Committee passed an amended version of the bill on June 28, 2018, and on March 3, 2018, Cardin released an amended version in the Senate.
 The amended bill removed the jail time provisions, but knowing violations of the bill could still lead to criminal financial penalties of up to $1 million.
 All three versions of the bill were unconstitutional, according to those critics who criticized it on First Amendment grounds.
 The amended versions of the bill were also criticized by proponents of anti-BDS laws.
 Republicans Alan Clemmons and Joseph Sabag of the Israeli American Council wrote in an op-ed in The Hill:

-In late 2018, attempts were made from both sides of the aisle to include the bill in the Appropriations bill.
+In late 2018, attempts were made from both sides of the aisle to include the bill in the appropriations bill.
 The attempts were criticized by Senator Bernie Sanders (I-Vermont) and Dianne Feinstein (D-California) who stated:

-Senator Kirsten Gillibrand who originally co-sponsored the bill withdrew her support from it in 2017, citing concerns over free speech.
-She remains opposed to the BDS movement.
+Senator Kirsten Gillibrand, who originally co-sponsored the bill, withdrew her support from it in 2017, citing concerns over free speech.
+She stated that she remained opposed to the BDS movement.
 The pro-Israeli lobby group AIPAC criticized her change of heart.